-After crossing the border to Italy we drive down the Kanaltal or Val Canale where the river Fella gets bigger with every stream coming down the high mountains on both sides.
-The toll free road is in good condition and we enjoy the landscape.
+After crossing the border to Italy, we drove down the Kanaltal or Val Canale where the river Fella gets bigger with every stream coming down the high mountains on both sides.
+The toll free road is in good condition and we enjoyed the landscape.

 |